luciangreen/listprologinterpreter/LPI_docs.md

 ,[[[[v,a], 1],[[v,b], "a"],[[v,c], [n,a]]]]).
 ```

-`[[[n,function],[output,output,output]]],` is the mode statement, which must follow the type statement (although these are optional).
+`[[[n,function],[output,output,output]]],` is the mode statement, which must follow the type statement (although type and mode statements together are optional).
 The Mode Statement specifies whether each of the variables takes input or gives output.

 * For other examples (including the list type), please see <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4.pl">lpiverify4.pl</a>, <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4_types.pl">lpiverify4_types.pl</a> (for examples with types), <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4_open.pl">lpiverify4_open.pl</a> (for examples with open-ended results) and <a href="https://github.com/luciangreen/listprologinterpreter/blob/master/lpiverify4_open_types.pl">lpiverify4_open_types.pl</a> (for examples with open-ended results with types).